reid23/PowerSystemsExperiments.jl/docs/src/setup.md

 )
 ```

 Now we're ready to call the constructor!
-For this example, we'll just get all combinations of the two injectors at each of the busses.
+For this example, we'll just get all combinations of the two injectors at each of the buses.

 !!! warn "grid following inverters"
     Grid following inverters CANNOT be attached to the reference bus.
 If you need to do this, you'll likely have to switch your reference frame to `ConstantFrequency`.